TobyL98/RP1_m-z_speciesidentify/Compare_results/README.md

 **-m5 m/z peak matches for the top 5 species**

-When -m5 1 is selected this will output a file called top5matches.xlsx into the results folder.
-This conatins a seperate sheet for each of the top 5 species match counts.
+When *-m5 1* is selected this will output a file called top5matches.xlsx into the results folder.
+This contains a seperate sheet for each of the top 5 species match counts.
-On each sheet is information on the m/z values that match between theoretical and experimental peptide m/z values.
+On each sheet is information on the m/z values that match between the theoretical and experimental peptide m/z values.
 The start of an example is below:

 <img width="773" alt="output_top5" src="https://github.com/TobyL98/RP1_m-z_speciesidentify/assets/158182593/6da61f49-a5af-4846-ac73-4a49fb88bad2">